AIoTES/DataLayer-DataLake-QueryExecution/README.md

 ### Semantic translation

-Deploy the IPSM to allow the semantic translation of the data.
+Deploy the IPSM to allow the semantic translation of the data (the IPSM is part of the SIL deployment).